PubohH/2025-Summer-Erdos-Elo-Project/README.md

 <img src="6_Match_Prediciton_Models/assets/comparison with Elo.png" alt="comparison 1" width="40%"/>
 <img src="6_Match_Prediciton_Models/assets/comparison without elo.png" alt="comparison 1" width="40%"/>
 </div>
+The baseline model we used is simply by offcial world rankings.
+For example, to predict match outcome in 2015, we use official world rankings from 2014, and the higher ranked player is always predicted to win.
+If both players don't have a ranking, then we simply toss a coin to decide the winner.
+As you can see the accuracy is just over 50%.

 We see that Elo alone is already good, achieving 67.2% accuracy in predicting match outcome, and with Elo rating feature included, all other models had, on average, a 2.0% accuracy boost.
 However, for particular tournaments, it can happen that match prediction based on Elo is far below 50%, worse than just randomly guessing.
 Sometimes this is due to many players not having enough data in the system, and sometimes this is just how sports are.